Variational online learning of neural dynamics: Experiments on Theoretical Models of Neural Computation

+Dynamical systems have been a successful application in the biophysical models of single neuron in neuroscience.
+We used a relaxation oscillator, the FitzHugh-Nagumo (FHN) model~\cite{Izhikevich2007}, which is a 2-dimensional reduction of the Hodgkin-Huxley model: We used a with the following nonlinear state dynamics:

-where $v$ is the membrane potential, $w$ is a recovery variable and $I$ is the magnitude of stimulus current in modeling single neuron biophysics~\cite{Izhikevich2007}.
-This model was used to model global brain state that fluctuates between two levels of excitability in anesthetized cortex~\cite{Curto2009}.
+where $v$ is the membrane potential, $w$ is a recovery variable and $I$ is the magnitude of stimulus current in modeling single neuron biophysics.
+This model was also used to model global brain state that fluctuates between two levels of excitability in anesthetized cortex~\cite{Curto2009}.
 We use the following parameter values $a = -0.1$, $b = 0.01$, $c = 0.02$ and $I = 0.1$ to simulate 100 trajectories of 1000 steps with step size $0.5$ and Gaussian noise (std=$0.002$).
 At this regime, unlike the ring attractor, the spontaneous dynamics is a periodic oscillation, and the trajectory follows a limit cycle.

-We use 20 radial basis functions for dynamics model and 100 hidden units for recognition model.
+The point process observations were also sampled via the observation model of the same parametric form as that of the ring attractor example.
+We used 20 radial basis functions for dynamic model and 100 hidden units for recognition model.
 While training the model, the input was clamped to zero, and expect the model to learn the spontaneous oscillator.